nareshbhatia/foodie-react-native/README.md

 it to build foodie-react-native.
 I have added this section just to document how Fastlane was set up for foodie-react-native.

-### Create an App Id for iOS
+### Create an App Id and provisioning profile for iOS

+-   Create an AppId for FoodieRN in Apple Developer Portal.
+Alternately you can create it using Fastlane:

 ```bash
 fastlane produce -u <my-apple-id> -a com.publicis.sapient.foodiern --skip_itc
 ```

-### Create a provisioning profile for iOS

-Create a `development` provisioning profile for FoodieRN in Apple Developer Portal.
+-   Create a `development` provisioning profile for FoodieRN in Apple Developer Portal.
 Sign it with a developer certificate.
 Download the profile on your machine and double-click to install it.

 ### Initialize Fastlane